How do you know if your mobile game is performing well? The short answer is—by tracking various mobile game KPIs.

 You’re probably wondering, which key performance indicators should you track?

-To make your life easier, I’ve put together an extensive list of all essential mobile game KPIs for all parts of the journey.
+To make your life easier, I’ve put together an extensive list of all essential mobile game KPIs and metrics for all parts of the journey.

 What Are Mobile Game KPIs?